 The rewrite fee may be paid by mail in the form of a cheque or money order made payable to "Government of Alberta".
-Students may come in person to the Transcript Unit, 2nd Floor, 44 Capital Boulevard, 10044-108 Street, Edmonton, where they can make payment using cash, debit card, cheque, money order, or major credit card.
+You may also come in person to the Transcript Unit, 2nd Floor, 44 Capital Boulevard, 10044-108 Street, Edmonton, where you can make payment using cash, debit card, cheque, money order, or major credit card.
 Payment must be submitted and received prior to the examination date.

-Note: If students have unpaid rewrite fees from a prior examination session, their current payment will be credited toward the outstanding debt.
-They must clear any outstanding debt before new diploma examination marks will appear on their high school record.
+Note: If you have an unpaid rewrite fee from a prior examination session, your current payment will be credited toward the outstanding debt.
+You must clear any outstanding debt before new diploma examination marks will appear on your high school record.

-When can a student write diploma examinations?
+When can I write diploma examinations?

-Schedules for all diploma examination administration sessions are available in the Schedules & Significant Dates section of the General Information Bulletin, which is available on the Alberta Education website at education.alberta.ca/admin/testing/ diplomaexams/diplomabulletin.aspx.
+Schedules for all diploma examination administration sessions are available in the Schedules & Significant Dates section of the General Information Bulletin, which is available on the Alberta Education website at education.alberta.ca/admin/testing/diplomaexams/diplomabulletin.aspx.

-What if a student is ill and can't write the diploma examination that he/she is registered for?
+What if I am ill and can't write a diploma examination that I'm registered for?

-If illness, school closure, or an accident or death in his/her immediate family prevents a student from writing a diploma examination for which he/she is registered or he/she gets sick during an examination, the student should see the principal or counsellor about what to do.
-If the student has registered and paid to rewrite one or more diploma examinations and, for any of the reasons above, is unable to write the examinations, he/she is eligible for a full refund.
-To apply for a refund, the student should see the school principal or counsellor.
+If illness, school closure, or an accident or death in your immediate family prevents you from writing a diploma examination for which you are registered, or if you get sick during an examination, see your principal or counsellor about what to do.
+If you have registered and paid to rewrite one or more diploma examinations and, for any of the reasons above, you are unable to write your examinations, you are eligible for a full refund.
+To apply for a refund, see your school principal or counsellor.
 In the case of all other cancelled registrations, a \$10.60 processing fee will be charged (including GST).

-Can a student have special provisions (accommodations) for writing diploma examinations?
+Can I have special provisions (accommodations) for writing diploma examinations?

-Accommodations such as additional time, CD versions of examinations, large print, and Braille are available if a student has a special diploma examination writing need.
-The student should see the school counsellor or principal for more information.
+Accommodations such as additional time, CD versions of examinations, large print, and Braille are available if you have a special diploma examination writing need.
+See your school counsellor or principal for more information.